Decoupling and Damping: Structurally-Regularized Gradient Matching for Multimodal Graph Condensation: Methodology

 \subsubsection{Structural Damping via Gradient Field Regularization}

 To counteract the structural amplification of noise, we introduce a novel regularization term that operates directly on the decoupled gradient field.
 Unlike traditional graph regularization \cite{yang2021rethinking} on node features, which GNNs already implicitly perform, our regularizer enforces smoothness on the optimization directions themselves.
-Let $\mathbf{G'}_{\mathcal{S}}$ be the matrix of decoupled feature gradients from Equation (7).
 The structural regularization term is the Dirichlet energy of this gradient field:

 This term penalizes large differences in optimization directions between connected nodes, forcing the gradient field to be smooth.
 It thereby transforms the graph structure from a "conflict amplifier" into an "optimization damper."